||Bodum Pour-Over Coffee Maker||SEE IT||

-- Best auto-drip pour-over coffee maker: OXO Brew Pour-Over Coffee Maker
+- Best auto-drip: OXO Brew Pour-Over Coffee Maker

-- Best splurge pour-over coffee maker: Fellow Stagg [XF] Pour-Over Coffee Maker Set
+- Best splurge: Fellow Stagg [XF] Pour-Over Coffee Maker Set

-What to consider when shopping for the best pour over coffee maker
+What to consider when looking for the best pour over coffee makers

 Here’s the great news: No matter what pour over coffee maker you choose, at the end of it, you get a cup of coffee.
 Hurrah!
 Beyond that, there are lots of factors to consider, including: Are you looking for something portable?
 Do you prefer glass to plastic?
 Would you like a permanent, machine-washable, reusable filter; or do you prefer the disposable paper kind?
 Do you want to brew many cups at once, or will one at a time suffice?
 Are you looking for something that will look pretty and cool on the countertop, or is it more important to find something affordable, even if it’s not a beauty?
 Read on to find the perfect coffee dripper for you.